Mental Health and Wellbeing at Greenwich

 We’re committed to providing comprehensive Mental Health support and promoting a culture of wellbeing at the University of Greenwich.

-We are excited to share our progress towards achieving the Student Minds’ University Mental Health Charter Award, as we are due to submit our self-assessment report this Autumn 2025.
+We are excited to share our progress towards achieving the Student Minds’ University Mental Health Charter Award.

 Student Minds' University Mental Health Charter